nicomo/nicolasmorin/content/blog/fre-researchers-1.md

 I have not dealt with the publications linked to those identities, but for that first pass, I did retrieve some general information about worldcat records for those people.

-This is interesting because all French Higher Education libraries contribute their holdings to worldcat through the Sudoc union catalog, and I think Worldcat is probably a good proxy for holdings of research monographs by current french researchers internationally.
+This is interesting because all French Higher Education libraries contribute their holdings to worldcat through the Sudoc union catalog, and I think Worldcat is probably a good proxy for holdings of research monographs by current french researchers nationally _and_ internationally.
 So, what do we have?

 ### Works